LorenzoStucchi/SEN-ET_automatization/README.md

 That option could be added in the filters, zoom to the area of interest and drawn a rectangular in the area.
 Open the filter panel and add in the sensing date, the timespan of interest for your analysis, and the desired timespan.
 Using the preview, it is also possible to check the cloud coverage visually.

 ### Folder structure
 Once the data are downloaded, it is needed to organize them in a specific way.
 An analysis of the data for one month will produce products for around 500 GB.
 The main folder that could be named as prefered, in the schema below `MAIN_FOLDER`.
-One folder for each type of data called `era`, `S2` and `S3`.
+One folder for each type of data is called `era`, `S2` and `S3`.
 Inside the `S2` and `S3` folders, a folder for each of the days of the images, the folder should be named in this format `YYYY_MM_DD`.

 Once the structure has been created, the `era5.nc` and the images should be moved to the correct folder.
 Also, it is needed to unzip the images.
 As example: